 The non-AP STA affiliated with the non-AP MLD corresponding to the link does not support all of the <EHT-MCS, NSS> tuples indicated by the Basic EHT-MCS And NSS Set field of the EHT Operation parameter of the AP affiliated with the AP MLD corresponding to the link in the MLME- START.request primitive.

-If the non-AP STA affiliated with the non-AP MLD corresponding to that link has the same MAC address as a non-AP STA (that is affiliated with a non-AP MLD or not affiliated with a non-AP MLD) associated with the AP affiliated with the AP MLD corresponding to the link.
+(#22076) The non-AP STA affiliated with the non-AP MLD corresponding to that link has the same MAC address as another non-AP STA (that is affiliated with a non-AP MLD or not affiliated with a non-AP MLD) associated with the AP affiliated with the AP MLD and corresponding to the link.

 …

 TGbe editor: Please update following paragraphs in this subclause on P526 as shown below.